uchicago-2025-capp30122/30122-project-fantasticfour/ChicagoLivingScore/final.md

     This function aplies the stantarization to the variables we want to analize in the columns and obtains a score for each of the variables for each zip code.

 e.
-Finally the main function, runs all of the previous function when the pycode
+The main function, runs all of the previous function when the pycode
     is run and the csv file is created.

+f.
+Finally because some of the zip codes do not have any public school, we calculate the value of the average of the two nearest zip codes and input it to them(For example if 60615 was missing then it would take the average of 60614 and 60616 given that there was data available).

 #Regarding the school information:
     we took the sat scores for and approach to measure the academic score of